corentinmusard/mini_cli_chat/README.md

 None for now because it's not really usable.

 ## TODO LIST

-### Features (ordered)
+### Core features
--   [x] add date to message
--   [x] server: forward messages received from a client to each clients connected to the server
--   [x] server: notify clients when someone join/leave server
 -   [x] add nicknames support (default name, renaming and uniques nicknames)
--   [ ] client: when screen is full, scroll messsages and display new messages
--   [ ] client: when input line is full, shift messsages and shift back when deleting or moving with the cursor keys
 -   [ ] add privates messages support
--   [ ] add a way to login into a specific nickname with a password
--   [ ] server: protect a nickname when it has been registred
 -   [ ] add channels support
 -   [ ] add moderation support
 -   [ ] add roles (modo/admin/muted) support

-### Optionnal features
+### Client
+-   [x] display with ncurses
+-   [ ] when screen is full, scroll messsages and display new messages
+-   [ ] when input line is full, shift messsages and shift back when deleting or moving with the cursor keys
--   [ ] client: add command starting with a slash like /list, /me, /whoami, /whois
+-   [ ] add command starting with a slash like /list, /me, /whoami, /whois
--   [ ] client: ncurses: add colors to nicknames, channels and more
+-   [ ] ncurses: add colors to nicknames, channels and more
+-   [ ] add utf-8 support
+-   [ ] add acknowledgment of receipt

+### Server
+-   [x] allow clients to connect
+-   [x] forward messages received from a client to every clients connected to the server
+-   [x] notify clients when someone join/leave the server
+-   [ ] add a way to login into a specific nickname with a password
+-   [ ] protect a nickname when it has been registred

+### Asynchrone
+-   [x] client: asynchrone gestion of output(new messages from server) and input(new messages from keyboard)
+-   [x] server: asynchrone connections

 ### Settings
 -   [x] client: add setting configuration (nickname, server ip/port, log settings)